ray-project/ray/doc/source/data/creating-datasets.rst

   Read Parquet files into a tabular ``Dataset``.
 The Parquet data will be read into `Arrow Table <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`__ blocks.
-Although this simple example demonstrates reading a single file, note that Datasets can also read directories of Parquet files, with one tabular block created per file.
-For Parquet in particular, we also support reading partitioned Parquet datasets with partition column values pulled from the file paths.
+Although this simple example demonstrates reading a single file, note that Datasets can also read directories of Parquet files.
+We also support reading partitioned Parquet datasets with partition column values pulled from the file paths.

   .. literalinclude:: ./doc_code/creating_datasets.py
     :language: python